-Undoubtedly the world’s greatest railway journey, the Trans-Siberian Railway runs like a steel ribbon across Russia connecting the east with the west.
+Undoubtedly the world’s most magnificent railway journey, the Trans-Siberian Railway, runs like a steel ribbon across Russia connecting the East with the west.
 At 9,288 km in length, it is the longest single-service railway in the world and crosses eight time zones as it weaves through Russia’s vast and little-visited interior, over the Urals and across the steppe.
 Opened in stages between 1891 and 1916, this extraordinary engineering achievement is a vital link for the many communities that live close to the line, and it also allows passengers to draw back the veil and glimpse the cinematic landscapes of this mysterious part of the world.

 The Presidential, Portugal

 The Presidential returns to the Douro Valley for its most exclusive edition ever and brings with it a selection of the very best Portuguese Chefs.
-Joining once again for a unique annual edition during the harvest season in what will be the penultimate edition of the project.
-The last edition, in September 2020, will have unforgettable features but also an extremely limited number of tickets available to the public, making this edition the last chance for most visitors.
+I am joining once again for a unique annual edition during the harvest season in what will be the penultimate edition of the project.
+The last edition, in September 2020, will have impressive features but also a minimal number of tickets available to the public, making this edition the last chance for most visitors.

-Kicking off on September the 20th and 21st with Chef Leandro Carreira, retuning to Portugal after 26 years abroad.
-Next is Henrique Sá Pessoa, a repeater on The Presidential kitchen, on September the 27th and 2th.
-Alexandre Silva takes over the train on October the 4th and 5th.
-Chef Nuno Mendes returns home on October the 11th and 12th.
-October the 18th and 19th are maned by Chef Óscar Gonçalves.
+Kicking off on September 20th and 21st with Chef Leandro Carreira, returning to Portugal after 26 years abroad.
+Next is Henrique Sá Pessoa, a repeater on The Presidential kitchen, on September 27th and 2th.
+Alexandre Silva takes over the train on October 4th and 5th.
+Chef Nuno Mendes returns home on October 11th and 12th.
+October 18th and 19th are maned by Chef Óscar Gonçalves.

 Twilight Express, Japan